batsnuff/dungeon-yahtzee/README.md

 - **Shop System** - Buy potions, shields, and blessings with earned gold
 - **Leveling System** - Gain XP and level up to increase your stats
 - **Critical Hits** - 15% base chance for double damage attacks
+- **📱 PWA Support** - Install as a mobile/desktop app for offline play!

 ## 🚀 Quick Start